Speeding up an unsteady flow simulation by adaptive BDDC and Krylov subspace recycling: Stopping criteria based on (algebraic) residual

 where $\vr_{k}$ is the residual in the $k$-th iteration, $\vr_{k} = \vb - \mA \vx_{k}$, and $\vr_{0} = \vb - \mA \vx_{0}$ is the residual associated with the initial guess~$\vx_{0}$.
 Clearly, this criterion involves only (cheaply) computable quantities.
 On the other hand, one should be aware of its significant limitations; \eqref{eq:stopping_residual} does not guarantee a small norm of the error, the norm $\| \vr_{k} \|$ depends on the discretization basis, and it is not clear how to choose the tolerance $tol$.

 There is another good reason why~\eqref{eq:stopping_residual} may be a bad choice when solving sequences of linear systems.
-An accurate approximation $\vx_{0} \approx \vx$ (for example by using the approximation computed for the previous system or from the deflation subspace) typically makes the norm of the initial residual $\vr_0$ small.
+An accurate approximation $\vx_{0} \approx \vx$ typically makes the norm of the initial residual $\vr_0$ small.
+Such initial approximation might be given as the (final) approximation computed for the previous system or using more elaborated strategies, e.g., based on reduced order models and proper orthogonal decomposition as in~\cite{MarJan06}.
 The requirement of further improving the norm of the residual $\vr_k$ by several orders of magnitude then may lead to useless iterations and an effect of \emph{over-solving}; after certain level, the error in computing $\psi^{(n+1)}$ in \eqref{eq:projection2} is dominated by the FEM discretization error and reducing the algebraic error further brings no improvement.
 Consequently, it is important to normalize $\|\vr_k\|$ by a quantity that is not related to the initial approximation.
 In this study, we take the norm of the right-hand side vector $\vb$ for this purpose, and we terminate the iterations when

 Finally, note that \eqref{eq:stopping_rhs} is used as a stopping criterion for PCG for example in MATLAB~R2019b, SciPy (all versions), or PETSc~3.21.
 However, \eqref{eq:stopping_residual} was the default option in PETSc until version~3.18, and it might still be used in some other software packages.